-During starvation glucose becomes unavailable, — glycogen from the liver runsout in a few days at most.
+During starvation glucose becomes unavailable — glycogen from the liver runs out in a few days at most.
 Glucose is supplied by gluconeogenesis from other metabolites and these come mostly from body protein — the threat in starvation is not about energy per se but rather the loss of lean body mass.
-As starvation proceeds nitrogen is removed from amino acids from protein — and the carbon skeleton is used for gluconeogenesis.
-Thus, ketone bodies as an alternative fuel for the brain are able to relieve the demand on body protein for glucose and are said to be “protein sparing.”
-Figure 3 shows how, as starvation proceeds, less and less nitrogen in the form of urea or ammonia is excreted in the urine.
-Some glucose from gluconeogenesis (about 40 grams per day) is still required for the brain Roughly half is derived from protein and the other half from conversion of the glycerol backbone of triacylglycerol catabolism.
-And that’s what Owen and Cahill found.
+As starvation proceeds nitrogen is removed from amino acids from protein and the carbon skeleton is used for gluconeogenesis.
+Thus, ketone bodies provide an alternative fuel for the brain.
+As ketogenesis proceeds, less protein has to be broken down and less nitrogen is excreted in the urine in the form of urea or ammonia .
+Some glucose from gluconeogenesis (about 40 grams per day) is still required for the brain.
+Roughly half is derived from protein and the other half from conversion of the glycerol backbone of triacylglycerol catabolism.
+That’s what Owen and Cahill found.

 Recommendations and Definitions.